BestReviews is reader-supported and may earn an affiliate commission. Details

-Powered by an M2 processor for improved computing power and efficiency over already-excellent M1.
-Fan-based cooling system allows for higher and more sustained performance compared to consumer models.
+Powered by an M2 processor for improved computing power and efficiency over the already-excellent M1.
+The fan-based cooling system allows for higher and more sustained performance compared to consumer models.
 Ports feature pro-speed Thunderbolt standard.
 Twenty-hour battery life.

-Older design looks a little dated.
-Only 2 ports.
-Touch bar has detractors.
+The older design looks a little dated.
+Only has two ports.
+The touch bar has detractors.

 Reengineered using Apple's proprietary M1 chip, the quiet, fanless MacBook Air is surprisingly powerful for its size and specs.
 Bright 400-nit screen and Dolby Atmos-capable speakers bring music and movies to life.
 Up to 18 hours of battery life.
 Suitable for casual and professional use.